+2. C/γ Trajectory

-IV.B.2.
-C/γ Trajectory.
-As has been noted above, the C/γ trajectory leads to a final geometry quite unlike anything seen on the clean surface (labeled iii(b) in Table 3) in which one of the fluorine atoms is inserted into a Si-Si bond between the third and fourth surface layers (the other, more predictably, attaching to a first-layer dimer atom).
-Let us now examine the dynamics in more detail (Figure $3C/\gamma$) to see just how this unusual state of affairs comes to pass.
+As has been noted above, the C/γ trajectory leads to a final geometry quite unlike anything seen on the clean surface (labelled iii(b) in Table III) in which one of the fluorine atoms is inserted into a Si-Si bond between the third and fourth surface layers (the other, more predictably, attaching to a first-layer dimer atom).
+Let us now examine the dynamics in more detail (Fig. 3.C/ γ) to see just how this unusual state of affairs comes to pass.

 Once again, the first 350 fs of the simulation is taken up with the gradually accelerating approach to the surface of a molecule oscillating at around 475 cm-1 (green curve).
-Shortly thereafter, the integrated net spin and integrated spin modulus of the system (magenta and black curves) rise sharply to around 1.5 $\mu{\rm B}$, and by the 400 fs mark the molecule's bond length stabilizes at a little over 1.90 Å. Indeed, to this moment, the behavior seems little different from that of the B/ γ trajectory, which we have only just discussed, but now the two scenarios diverge dramatically.
+Shortly thereafter, the integrated net spin and integrated spin modulus of the system (magenta and black curves) rise sharply to around 1.5 μ_B , and by the 400 fs mark the molecule's bond length stabilises at a little over 1.90 Å. Indeed, to this moment, the behaviour seems little different from that of the B/γ trajectory, which we have only just discussed, but now the two scenarios diverge dramatically.
 For over 350 fs, while its bond length increases only very slightly (green curve) the molecule maintains gradual vertical acceleration down into the most open region of the surface structure.
-At the 775 fs mark, the lower-lying (prompt) fluorine atom skirts past one of the thirdlayer silicon atoms (orange curve) at a distance of 1.63 Å, which we should probably count as an impact, even though it falls marginally outside of the (somewhat arbitrary) descriptive rules we introduced in the Computational Method section.
-In fact, from this point onward, the motion of the prompt fluorine atom appears to be dictated not only by this particular thirdlayer atom but also by the fourth-layer silicon atom that the molecule was aimed at from the start of the simulation (red curve).
+At the 775 fs mark, the lower-lying (prompt) fluorine atom skirts past one of the third-layer silicon atoms (orange curve) at a distance of 1.63 Å, which we should probably count as an impact, even though it falls marginally outside of the (somewhat arbitrary) descriptive rules we introduced in the Computational Method section.
+In fact, from this point onwards, the motion of the prompt fluorine atom appears to be dictated not only by this particular third-layer atom, but also by the fourthlayer silicon atom that the molecule was aimed at from the start of the simulation (red curve).
 At the 835 fs mark, the prompt fluorine atom passes through the midpoint of the Si-Si bond linking these two substrate atoms, and thereafter it settles into a somewhat erratic oscillatory pattern with stretch components for the two Si-F bonds in the ballpark of 525 cm-1.
 The corresponding mean bond lengths lie close to 1.77 Å, but are difficult to quantify precisely as they occasionally exhibit quite large deviations.

+The tardy fluorine atom, meanwhile, drifts only gradually towards a nearby dimer atom, impacting at about the 1050 fs mark, and subsequently executes vibrational motion with a stretch frequency of about 690 cm-1 about a mean bond length of 1.63 Å.

+3. D/α Trajectory

-The tardy fluorine atom, meanwhile, drifts only gradually toward a nearby dimer atom, impacting at about the 1050 fs IV.B.3.
-D/α Trajectory.
-One of the more surprising final geometries to emerge from our simulations is the one labeled v in Table 3, in which two fluorine atoms attach to a single silicon atom from the third layer.
-This behavior is seen only in the D/α trajectory (Figure $3D/\alpha$) but warrants attention nonetheless, since it comes very close to actually removing a silicon atom from the surface entirely.
-While we see no evidence of etching in our simulations, this particular trajectory gives some insight into how such a process might potentially occur.
+One of the more surprising final geometries to emerge from our simulations is the one labelled v in Table III, in which two fluorine atoms attach to a single silicon atom from the third layer.
+This behaviour is seen only in the D/α trajectory (Fig. $3.D/\alpha$) but warrants attention nonetheless, since it comes very close to actually removing a silicon atom from the surface entirely.
+Whilst we see no evidence of etching in our simulations, this particular trajectory gives some insight into how such a process might potentially occur.